-The Danish citizens get sick while they waitBy Lise Birk Kristensen
+Danes get sick while waitingBy Lise Birk Kristensen

-All over the country, both young and old are queuing up to get help from a psychologist.
-But the waiting times have never been longer.
-Therefore, many citizens risk having to wait several weeks to get help.
+All over the country, young and old are queuing up to see a psychologist.
+But waiting times have never been longer.
+As a result, many citizens risk having to wait several weeks for help.

-The Danish Association of Psychologists has carried out a study which examines the waiting times among outside psychologists.
-The study shows that Danes wait a record long time to receive treatment.
+The Danish Psychological Association has carried out a study examining waiting times among psychologists working on the outpatient basis.
+The study shows that Danes are waiting a record time for treatment.
 You can read about the study here.

-In fact, citizens have to wait an average of 16.2 weeks to be treated by a psychologist.
-For young people between 18-21 years of age, the average waiting time is 14.6 weeks to get help.
-The study also revealed that the waiting times for psychological treatment in some Danish regions were over 20 weeks.
+In fact, citizens have to wait an average of 16.2 weeks to see a psychologist.
+For young people aged 18-21, the average wait is 14.6 weeks to get help.
+The survey also revealed that waiting times for psychological treatment in some Danish regions were over 20 weeks.

-The record-high waiting times reveal that the number of emergency numbers and psychologists is alarmingly low in relation to the increasing demand, which can lead to a deterioration in the mental and physical health of vulnerable citizens.
+The record waiting times reveal that the number of outpatient numbers and psychologists is worryingly low compared to the increasing demand, which can lead to deterioration in the mental and physical health of vulnerable citizens.

-The Danish Health Authority states that people who have a low level of mental health over a long period of time have a higher risk of developing somatic diseases, such as cardiovascular disease, and psychological diseases, such as stress, depression and anxiety.
+The National Health Service states that people who have low levels of mental health over a long period of time are at higher risk of developing somatic diseases, such as cardiovascular disease, and mental illnesses, such as stress, depression and anxiety.

-The long waiting times bring great pressure on the psychologists, the municipalities and society.
-Therefore, today there is a need for solutions that can help relieve the workload of the psychologists and provide faster help, that promote the citizens' mental health and that prevent the development of mental illness.
+The long waiting times put a lot of pressure on psychologists, municipalities and society.
+Therefore, solutions are needed today that can help relieve the burden on psychologists and provide faster help that promotes the mental health of citizens and prevents the development of mental disorders.